 How much does Google Voice cost?

-Using Grasshopper with Google Voice
+Using Grasshopper with Google Voice for Business

+Grasshopper is a Google Voice alternative, but the services can be used together.
 If you want to take advantage of Google Voice but need the features that Grasshopper offers, you can have your Grasshopper number forwarded to your Google Voice account.
 The services can be used together.

 What are others saying about Grasshopper and Google Voice?